 - Step 3 Establish IBGP sessions between all routers in your pod with disabled synchronization.
-Remember to use the good practice of implementing a stable loopback interface address for peering. - Step 4 Remember that external networks are not carried in your Interior Gateway Protocol (IGP).
-Therefore, you will need the next-hop-self command.
+Remember to use the good practice of implementing a stable loopback interface address for peering. - Step 4 Remember that external networks are not carried in your IGP.
+Remember, the networks need to be advertised in the IGP.